-Expenditure on education has slightly decreased to £4,454k (£4,610k previous year), which compares to £2,773k received (£2,604k previous year) directly from academic fees, providing a calculated deficit on educational activity of £1,681k (£2,006k previous year).
-This derives from a fall in teaching costs as teaching was largely online but offset to some extent by providing more scholarships and awards.
-Still expenditure on education accounts for 46.8% (previous year 44.7%) of total expenditure.
+Expenditure on education increased to $\pounds 5,049k$ ( $\pounds 4,454k$ previous year), which compares to $\pounds 3,016k$ received ( $\pounds 2,773k$ previous year) directly from academic fees, providing a calculated deficit on educational activity of $\pounds 2,033k$ ( $\pounds 1,681k$ previous year).
+This derives from a return to in-person teaching and tutorial related costs, including the New Library facility.
+Expenditure on education accounts for 43.2% (previous year 46.8%) of total expenditure.

-Expenditure on College-provided accommodation and catering decreased to £4,119k (£5,195k previous year) again due to minimal activity in the year due to Covid-19 related restrictions.
-Staff costs related to accommodation and catering and conferences decreased by over 20% in line with the massive curtailment of catering and conference activity.
+Expenditure on College-provided accommodation and catering increased to £4,813k (£4,119k previous year) again due to increased activity in the year following Covid-19 restrictions being lifted.
+Other operating costs related to accommodation and catering and conferences increased by over 50% in line with the increase in students in residence and associated catering activity.

-Total staffing costs decreased in the year by 12%, amounting to £4,249k (£4,822k previous year) or 44.6% of total costs (46.8% the previous year).
-This reflects the large-scale disruption by the pandemic on normal college site based activities and the need to both cease or minimise the scale of services.
-The College continued to pay staff at 100% of salaries despite a significant proportion being unable to work and thus 'on furlough' as explained above.
-Towards the beginning of the financial year the College made no general pay award in line with the policy of the higher education sector for all employees, but with an amount given to staff on lower pay rates in accordance with the College's policy position to match the 'Real Living Wage' (outside of the London area).
+Total staffing costs remained static amounting to £4,264k (£4,247k previous year) or 36.5% of total costs (44.6% the previous year).
+This reflects the continued large-scale disruption by the pandemic on some normal college site-based activities and the time required to scale up some services.
+In addition, the tight labour market, evident in the second half of the year, significantly affected staff retention and recruitment.
+The College followed the general pay award in line with the higher education sector for its employees, but with an uplift given to staff on lower pay rates in accordance with the College's policy to match the 'Real Living Wage'.
+During the year, the College also paid two discretionary bonuses to staff in recognition of the growing cost of living.

-The Governing Body remains concerned about the long term costs of providing defined benefit pensions, and whilst it has taken steps to try to limit future liabilities by ceasing to offer a defined benefit scheme to new non-academic staff, many current employees participate in a defined benefit salary scheme.
-There has been a decrease in the FRS 102 pension deficit, £1,878k (£2,628k 2019-20), with the deficits for CCFPS and USS schemes decreasing.
+The Governing Body remains concerned about the long-term costs of providing defined benefit pensions, and whilst it has taken steps to try to limit future liabilities by ceasing to offer a defined benefit scheme to new non-academic staff, many current employees participate in a defined benefit salary scheme.
+There has been an increase in the FRS 102 pension deficit, $\pounds1,969k$ ( $\pounds1,878k$ 2020-21), with the deficits for CCFPS decreasing and USS scheme increasing.
 The USS pension provision movement is included in Other Expenditure.

-Depreciation costs for operational buildings remained similar at £1,349k (£1,347k previous year).
+Depreciation costs for operational buildings increased to £1,642k (£1,350k previous year) following the completion and the bringing into operation of the New Library building.